surasakcho/udacity_data_engineer_aws/Course-2-project/README.md

 ## Codes
 - To use these codes.
 Please follow this steps.
-    1. Update config file (dwh.cfg)[dwh.cfg].
+    1. Update config file [dwh.cfg](dwh.cfg).
 All of the parameters with values in brackets (<>) must be updated according to AWS configuration.
-    2. Run (create_tables.py)[create_tables.py].
+    2. Run [create_tables.py](create_tables.py).
 This code will delete all existing tables and create 5 empty tables as mentioned above.
-    3. Run (etl.py)[etl.py].
-This code will do a lot of things based on defined queries in (sql_queries.py)[sql_queries.py].
+    3. Run [etl.py](etl.py).
+This code will do a lot of things based on defined queries in [sql_queries.py](sql_queries.py).
         - copy data from AWS S3 and insert them into staging tables.
         - tranform data from staging tables into 5 analytic tables
         - count existing rows in each table
         - find an interesting insight
 - Optional - There are also Infrastructure as Code (IAC) for AWS cluster creation, config of required role as well as cluster deletion.
-See (iac)[iac] for more details.
+See [iac](iac) for more details.